tstrat1811/renderT/README.md

 ![alt text](https://github.com/tstrat1811/renderT/blob/master/renderT.png?raw=true)

+Before Compiling Place the following files in your include directory
+- GLFW (folder)
+- glad.h (file)
+- glm (folder)

 To compile for linux --

 1.)
 Open a terminal in the /src directory
 2.)
 Run "make"
 3.)
 Run the executable with "./renderT"

 To compile for other platforms --
 1.)
 Not entirely sure but this was made with portability in mind using cross platform libraries so should be somewhat easy